-Who else loves all of the fall flavors that come out of the woodwork each September?
-Personally, I look forward to it every year.
 Today I want to share with you a new recipe for Salted Caramel Pretzel Cookies.
 They’re salty and sweet, with a rich brown sugar flavor as the base.
-A great cookie year round, but definitely a fall favorite!
+A great cookie year round, but definitely a fall favorite.

-For these cookies, I decided to use all brown sugar, instead of my typical half granulated/half brown sugar mix.
+For these salted caramel pretzel cookies, I decided to use all brown sugar, instead of my typical half granulated/half brown sugar mix.
 This small change intensifies that caramel flavor and produces a softer, chewier cookie.
 They also bake up a little more caramel colored than a standard cookie.

 Inside these cookies are Ghirardelli Caramel Baking Chips (affiliate link*) that I found at the grocery store.
 I had to buy them when I saw them, not yet having a plan in mind.
 They don’t disappoint!

 The pretzels infuse a light salty flavor to each cookie, without having to literally dust each cookie with sea salt.
 They also add a nice crunch, although admittedly the pretzels do soften a bit once baked inside the cookie.

 If you would like more pretzel crunch, I would suggest setting aside a handful of extra pieces to decorate the tops of your cookies.
 You can add these just before baking, and they will keep their crunchy texture through the baking process.

 Looking for more fall favorite cookie ideas?
 I’m loving this recipe for Soft Pumpkin Sugar Cookies.
 They are so soft and perfectly fall.

 Salted Caramel Pretzel Cookies